 A new edition of Kirt Cogitations was posted yesterday, titled, "Refusing

 to Suffer Fools."
-It recounts some
+It recounts some of the inane company-philosophy-changing programs

-you of some you have been forced to endure.
+you have been forced to endure.
 We'll all be glad to read your story if you post it

 Refusing to Suffer Fools

 I was reading the other day reminded me of the ridiculous antics a few companies I worked